Smiddy4000/HowTo/README.md

-# How To - A place to Help people with Tips and Ideas
+# Smiddies how to - A place to help people with tips and ideas

 ## All Code is provided for the purpose of illustration only and is not intended to be used in a production environment.